 “There is a communion of more than our bodies when bread is broken and wine drunk.
 And that is my answer, when people ask me: Why do you write about hunger, and not wars or love?” - MFK Fisher

-This five day residency takes a closer look at the MEAL (LA COMIDA), breaking down and examining elements of community and land that come together to create a meal, as well as the unique connections and intrinsic knowledge accessed through the acts of cooking, eating, and conversation.
+This five day residency in collaboration with Joint Venture and writer Anna Dunn (along with Mezcouting, Real Minero Mezcal, Suculenta and other friends) took a closer look at the meal (LA COMIDA) -- breaking down and examining elements of community and land that come together to create a meal, along with the unique connections and intrinsic knowledge accessed through the acts of cooking, eating, and conversation.

 Through the lens of food, land, agriculture, balance, materials, tools, healing, ritual, celebration and community the week was spent exploring Oaxaca and its traditions while simultaneously defining our own.

 corn beans squash agave, introductions

 Day 2 Balancing

 herbs clay fermentation

 JOINT VENTURE is an alternative approach to serving food by creating unique experiences among the communities we engage with. jointventurenyc.com